Foods You Should Never Ever Freeze

 littleny/istockphoto

-Cream Cheese for Spreads
+9. Cream Cheese for Spreads

-As with many items, they can be frozen, but that process will curtail how it’s best used after defrosting.
+As with many items, cream cheese can be frozen, but that process will curtail how it’s best used after defrosting.
 While you can freeze cream cheese, freezing will change its texture, making it grainy and possibly more crumbly once it’s thawed.
 If you’re not baking or cooking with it, simply avoid freezing it to use again as a spread.

 Homemade honey mustard sauce in a glass jar